-Recently, however I feel a kind of disconnect with myself.
+Recently, however, I feel a kind of disconnect with myself.
 Introvert as the Free Dictionary defines it is “a person who is more concerned with his own thoughts and feelings than with other people or happenings outside him.”
 I am not bound to that.
 It doesn’t really define me.
 It does say what I am occasionally but not all the time.
 These are the kind of questions that hover above my head and I am continuously trying to find answers to them.
 Am I stressing too much?

 Until someone proclaimed STRESS NO MORE!
 Was it GOD?
 Probably NOT!

 However, whatever led me to this word “ambivert” has definitely helped me a lot.
-Like I said earlier, the innate desire to belong, to be labeled and to be a part of a group is important, no matter how hard we try to avoid it or run away from it.
+Like I said earlier, the innate desire to belong, to be labelled and to be a part of a group is important, no matter how hard we try to avoid it or run away from it.

-Well I think that is enough blabbering for a day!
+I think that is enough blabbering for a day!